As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Where Can You Find Turquoise in Your Backyard?

-Turquoise is the state gemstone of New Mexico, but it can be found within many American states.
+Turquoise is the state gemstone of New Mexico, but it can be found in many American states.
 Here are some of the other states turquoise can also be found in:

-Turquoise can also be found in many other countries around the world, including Mexico, Egypt, Iran, and China.
+Turquoise can also be found in many other countries worldwide, including Mexico, Egypt, Iran, and China.

 How to Tell the Quality of Turquoise

 Lander Blue turquoise is considered the highest-quality and rarest form of turquoise.
-Another turquoise that is considered high quality is any turquoise with an even and intense blue coloring.
+Another turquoise considered high quality is any turquoise with an even and intense blue coloring.

 Since it has been extensively mined, turquoise has only increased in rarity and is quickly becoming more valuable.

-TIP: Turquoise is an extremely valuable gemstone and it is one of the oldest gemstones known to humanity.
+TIP: Turquoise is an extremely valuable gemstone and one of the oldest known to humanity.
 Find out more about turquoise value in the article below:

 3 Key Factors of Turquoise Value: Is It Worth Any Money?